shubhroshekhar/magic-case/README.md

 ```

 ### Package usage/API
 See `python/README.md` for PyPI install instructions, examples, and API notes.

+### Notes
+- Since v0.2.0 the Python package is zero-dependency (removed Pydantic) to avoid conflicts in environments like Colab.